Centers of Gravity Calculator

 DHL Supply Chain

-Note: via section "Collaborate" you can export map settings into a scenario file, and import map settings only from a scenario file.
+Note: via section Collaborate you can export map settings into file and (re)import map settings.

 i